ppomes/myanon/README.md

 make CFLAGS="-O0 -g"
 ```

-To create a static build on Linux:
+To create a static executable file on Linux and mimimalist build only
 ```
 make LDFLAGS="-static"
 ```